Title IX Overview

 The University’s commitment to nondiscrimination and to equal employment opportunity applies to all personnel actions.
 These include, but may not be limited to, recruitment and employment, advancement and promotion, compensation, benefits administration, training and development.

-Stetson University – DeLand has created a Bias Education and Response Team.
+Stetson University – DeLand has created a Bias Education and Support Team.
 This team provides students with an opportunity to receive education, support and appropriate resolution around reported bias-based incidents.
-Learn more about BERT on the DeLand campus.
+Learn more about BEST on the DeLand campus.